 I hate to make comparisons, but this could be Mr. Andrews own “Hallelujah.”
 Of course he’s been writing and recording songs that had a similar blend of pathos coupled with a powerful facility of piercing the Veil of Maya… because he had to.
 I think with this song, Andrews had hit the bullseye with a song as strong as anything from Mr. Cohen’s pen.
 And I’ll wager that he didn’t take a year of contemplation to write it!

 I have to admit, when I first saw this album and its contents, I saw the last song and was taken back immediately to the Bryan Ferry song from the sessions for “The Bride Stripped Bare” that eventually saw release seven years later as part of the “Windswept” EP.
 Imagine my shock when “Feel The Need” here turned out to be in fact, the same song!
-The huge difference was that where Bryan Ferry produced in 1977, a song as slick as his coke mirror with all of that West Coast session monster mojo at his disposal, Mr. Andrews reclaimed the song this time out with a much more intimate approach.
+[Note: I’ve subsequently noticed that it was in fact from the pen of the Detroit Emeralds writer Abrim Tilmon who recorded this song a year before Ferry♥] The huge difference was that where Bryan Ferry produced in 1978, a song as slick as his coke mirror with all of that West Coast session monster mojo at his disposal, Mr. Andrews reclaimed the song this time out with a much more intimate approach.
 Simple piano.
 A little melodica.
 Sustained string patches.
 Glockenspiel.
 And a spectral hint of vocoder to echo the title in the chorus.
 It spoke here of a vulnerability that I’m sure Mr. Ferry himself would bring out of the song upon revisiting it today had not Andrews beaten him so roundly to the notion.
 The birdsong on the fade-in and fade-out could not have been more perfect as the album retreated to the shadows on an ephemeral note.